R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 !!! tip
     Aibohphobia is the fear of palindromes.

-If you get stuck please contact [conclave-discuss@groups.io](mailto:conclave-discuss@groups.io) and ask for help!
+If you get stuck join the [mailing list](https://groups.io/g/conclave-discuss) and ask for help!